 We support and undertake initiatives to support the sharing of information and best practices, in particular:

-- We are researching the creation of a collaborative platform to facilitate purchase agreements between SAF producers and airlines.
+- We are researching the creation of a collaborative platform to facilitate purchase agreements.
 Within the boundaries of competition law, we will consider methodologies to reach jointly sufficient volumes which make continuous production possible.

 - Individual airlines support research projects or investigate voluntary SAF off-take possibilities.

 - Through European Sustainable Aviation Fuel Users Group (SAFUG), members try to support and stimulate the global SAFs deployment and ASTM developments to make approval less complex, timely and costly.

 We should be proud of the achievements jointly reached in the last decade.
 We should remember that the first commercial flight using SAF was operated in 2011, less than 10 years ago!
 In a very restricted environment and operating in a very competitive market, the European Commission, together with the aviation sector airlines, took the responsibility to develop new fuels, demonstrate both the technical feasibility and proof that there is a market for sustainable fuels.
 Those early adaptors also raised the bar on sustainability voluntarily beyond anything in place up to today.

 We stand now at a tipping point where all efforts and investments made should start to pay-off.
 To do this in the right way, collaboration needs to continue and accelerate.
 We urgently request EU policymakers to help the aviation industry with a consistent European approach.
 This European dimension is key to avoid possible market distortions that could be caused by a patchwork of national policies.
 Airlines and other market players need to operate in a level playing field and have equal opportunities.